ilsundal/ncollections/README.md

 # ncollections - neat collections for JavaScript
-ncollections provides a selection of neatly designed collections for JavaScript.
+ncollections provides a selection of neatly designed collections for JavaScript where elements, key and values can be any value (primitive or object).

 Collection overview and hierarchy: